-Douglas Milch, of counsel with Wingate, Russotti, Shapiro & Halperin, LLP, recently obtained an additional $700,000 settlement for a 39-year-old man who sustained a L4/L5 disk herniation and torn rotator cuff after being hit by a yellow taxi while crossing a Manhattan street over nine years ago.
+Douglas Milch, of counsel with Wingate, Russotti, Shapiro, Moses & Halperin, LLP, recently obtained an additional $700,000 settlement for a 39-year-old man who sustained a L4/L5 disk herniation and torn rotator cuff after being hit by a yellow taxi while crossing a Manhattan street over nine years ago.

 After the initial $100,000 settlement, which represented the maximum insurance policy on the cab, Doug filed a claim for arbitration directly against the insurance company that insured the plaintiff’s family home.
 Doug argued that the homeowner’s policy issued to the plaintiff’s father offered “additional” or “supplemental insurance” over the cab’s $100,000 policy for household residents injured in accidents, even if outside of the home.

 The insurance company then moved in Supreme Court of Nassau County to stay the arbitration, arguing that the plaintiff was not covered under the subject homeowner’s insurance policy because the plaintiff, as an adult, was not a resident of the family’s home.